Undergraduate Filmmaking Admissions

 UNCSA offers Bachelor of Fine Arts (B.F.A.) degrees in Filmmaking across several concentrations.
 In the first year, students explore the fundamentals of all offered concentrations.
 In the second year, students begin to focus on a discipline to pursue in years three and four.

-To apply, submit a completed application form, all required documents, and a portfolio in time for one of the deadlines.
-Applicants who meet admissions criteria will be reviewed by faculty.
-Admission is based on a combination of artistic and academic merits.
+To apply, a completed application form with all required application documents and a portfolio must be submitted in time for one of the deadlines.
+Applicants who meet both admissions criteria and a deadline will be moved forward for evaluation by the faculty committee.

 Deadlines and Decisions

-In order for an application to be reviewed for admission, the application must be completed with all materials submitted (includes letters of recommendation), a complete portfolio, and the application fee paid by one of the following deadlines:
+An applicant is evaluated for admission only when all required application documents (including letters of recommendation), a complete portfolio, and the application fee paid have been submitted by one of the following deadlines:

 Application Deadline